godotengine/godot-docs/classes/class_editorproperty.rst

 - **multiple_properties_changed** **(** :ref:`PackedStringArray<class_PackedStringArray>` properties, :ref:`Array<class_Array>` value **)**

 Emit it if you want multiple properties modified at the same time.
-Do not use if added via :ref:`EditorInspectorPlugin.parse_property<class_EditorInspectorPlugin_method_parse_property>`.
+Do not use if added via :ref:`EditorInspectorPlugin._parse_property<class_EditorInspectorPlugin_method__parse_property>`.

 ----